required-field/squinewave/README.md

 You may want to manually specify the install location in the first step to point it at your SuperCollider extensions directory: add the option `-DCMAKE_INSTALL_PREFIX=/path/to/extensions`.

+(NB on mac this is usually named bla bla "/Application Support" blah with a space.
+This must be escaped, eg:
+    cmake .. -DCMAKE_INSTALL_PREFIX=~/Library/Application\ Support/SuperCollider/Extensions
+NOTE the tilde, it is omitted by SC Platform.userExtensionDir; command)

 It's expected that the SuperCollider repo is cloned at `../supercollider` relative to this repo.
 If it's not: add the option `-DSC_PATH=/path/to/sc/source`.